Laurence–Moon syndrome: Treatment

 There is no cure to LNMS.
 However, symptomatic treatment is often provided.
 The patients with LNMS often experience ataxia, spasticity and contractures, restricting their movements and daily activities.
 Therefore, multi-disciplinary approach is required including physical therapies, psychiatric and ophthalmologic consultations, nutrition and well-balanced diet.
-Physical therapy aims at improving the strength and ability using assisting tools such as ankle-foot orthitic braces, weight-bearing walkers and regular exercise.
+Physical therapy aims at improving the strength and ability using assisting tools such as ankle-foot orthotic braces, weight-bearing walkers and regular exercise.

 Eponym and nomenclature

 It is named after the physicians John Zachariah Laurence and Robert Charles Moon who provided the first formal description of the condition in a paper published in 1866.
 In the past, LMS has also been referred to as Laurence–Moon–Bardet–Biedl or Laurence–Moon–Biedl–Bardet syndrome, but Bardet–Biedl syndrome (BBS) is now usually recognized as a separate entity.